top of page

 Overflight

-There are various companies that provide the Nasca Lines overflight service; some depart from the Pisco airport near Paracas, others from Las Dunas aerodrome in Ica but most operate from the Nasca aerodrome.
+Various companies offer overflight services of the Nasca Lines, with departures from Pisco airport near Paracas, Las Dunas aerodrome in Ica, and the majority from Nasca aerodrome.

-Overflying the lines allows you the best view of the well-known geoglyphs including the hummingbird, the astronaut, the spider, the dog, the whale, the monkey, the whale tree, and others.
+Overflying the lines provides the best vantage point to admire renowned geoglyphs such as the hummingbird, astronaut, spider, dog, whale, monkey, whale tree, and others.

-Aircraft capacity ranges from four to twelve passengers plus the crew of two (pilot and co-pilot) that also act as guides when showing the geoglyphs.
-Headphones are provided for better listening to the pilot’s instructions and descriptions in English.
+Aircraft capacity ranges from four to twelve passengers, accompanied by a crew of two (pilot and co-pilot) who also serve as guides, providing instructions and descriptions in English through provided headphones.

 NascaLines1